School lunch review

 By Daniel Fischer and Issac Lasker,

-Staff Writer.
+Staff Writers.

 With so many new policies in place for the new school year, what’s lacking is any changes to the school food.
 The school food has improved in the past couple of years, but there is still room for additional change.
 For example, there are few food allergies or dietary restriction options, and the food quality is often questionable.